srikanth245110/Jenkins/Day1/Day1.md

                 What is upstream & downstream?
                 How to configure the upstream & downstream jobs?
                 What is downstream & upstream job?
-                What is piepline in downstream & upstream job (show an example with build pipeline plugin) ?
+                What is piepline in downstream & upstream job (show an example with 'build pipeline' plugin) ?
                 How to install/uninstall/upgrade a plugin?
-                Number of ways to install?
+                Number of ways to install the plugin?
                 What is *.hpi & hpi stands for?
                 Difference between freestyle & maven projects/jobs?